 - Start a daily meditation practice with them.

 - Good Exercise.

-- Visit a psychiatrist.
+- Visiting a psychologist/psychiatrist

 - Medications (Antidepressants)

-Brain stimulation therapies- Electroconvulsive therapy.
+- Brain stimulation therapies- Electroconvulsive therapy.

 Latest posts by Dr. Rohana Naqi (see all)